Mawhadmd/Chat-App-React/README.md

 # Chatty (Abandoned)

-This project is a modern Chat-App that has many features, including authorization, authentication, real-time, image/audio sharing, and more.
+This project is a modern chat app that has many features, including authorization, authentication, real-time, image/audio sharing, and more.

 ### Why I built it

 I loved the idea of having my own chat app, use it to talk with friends while knowing exactly how each message is reaching the other side.
-I actually built a simple chat app back in my junior years using PHP and Ajax, but it wasn't real-time; instead, it was polling every couple of seconds.
-I consider this my most comprehensive project as of july first 2025, and i would love to create more projects and application like this.
+I built a simple chat app back in my junior years using PHP and Ajax, but it wasn't real-time; instead, it was polling every couple of seconds.
+I consider this an upgrade of that and my most comprehensive project as of July 1, 2025, and I would love to create more projects and applications like this.

 ### How I built it

-I started building this project with the purpose of learning React more comprehensively, purpose was achieved.
+I started building this project to learn React more comprehensively, purpose was achieved.
 I also learned:

 - Tailwind
 - SCSS